Kong/docs.konghq.com/app/_hub/kong-inc/degraphql/index.md

 desc: Transform a GraphQL upstream into a REST API
 description: |
-  This plugin transforms a GraphQL upstream into a traditional endpoint by mapping uris into GraphQL queries.
+  This plugin transforms a GraphQL upstream into a traditional endpoint by mapping URIs into GraphQL queries.

 type: plugin
 enterprise: true